Keeping Up With Digital Transformation Trends In eCommerce

 Having your phone connect faster is always useful, but where things really get interesting is combining 5G technology with regular computer setups.
-By having your computer able to connect instantly to a 5G network, you combine the on the go aspect of mobiles with the versatility of laptops and even desktop computers if you’re able to lug yours around, all while getting the speed of a wired connection.
+By having your computer able to connect instantly to a 5G network, you combine the on the go aspect of mobiles with the versatility of laptops, like a huawei laptop, and even desktop computers if you’re able to lug yours around, all while getting the speed of a wired connection.

 When you look at a map of the US by broadband internet coverage like the one above, you’ll notice a glaring issue that is lack of coverage and slow speeds in many areas of the country.
 Plenty of places don’t even have fiber-optic cables, with some even being stuck at the speeds that dial-up gave you back in the 1990s!

 Why hasn’t this been tackled?
 Well, the cost and the difficulty of installing underground cables is a huge factor here.
 People don’t tend to like it when you dig up their streets en masse for weeks at a time, even if it’ll give them better internet in the end.

 5G side steps this issue by dropping the need for a physical cable going into every building on a street, and in a city you can simply put them on top of existing structures like radio masts and street lamps, or just adapt the 4G towers already in place.